Vishwaksen/Sudoku-Generator-and-Solver/README.md

 Sudoku Generator and Solver

-This is a simple, GUI based sudoku game developed using Java which includes:
+This is a GUI based sudoku game developed using Java which includes:

 - Point.java - keeps track of X, Y co-ordinates of the sudoku grid
 - Sudoku.java - a sudoku solver which is using an optimized backtracking algorithm to test the solutions.